rinpharma/r-pharma/content/publication/rinpharma_15/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['1']
+publication_types: ['1']
+publication_type_description: Talk

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2018 Conference
+publication: Presented at 2018 Conference
-proceeding_short: Presented at 2018 Conference
+publication_short: Presented at 2018 Conference

-abstract:
+abstract: In this talk, I will speak about my personal journey of learning R and transforming from a clinical study statistical programmer to a SAS/R bilingual, as well as my journey of leading the R initiative in Amgen’s Global Statistical Programming Department and Amgen R meetup, working with IS, statistician, quality, LMS and external partners.
+I will conclude by talking about the areas of challenge and the direction of R for statistical programming in a regulated environment and proposals for R in Pharma collaboration.

 tags:
-- Amgen
+- Rstudio
 featured: false

 links: